 Youth and Young Adults

 For 40 years, the Tumbleweed Youth Development Center provided emergency help and shelter for homeless teens and young adults.
-In 2017, UMOM absorbed these programs and now offers them as “Tumbleweed, a service of UMOM.”
+In 2017, UMOM absorbed these programs and now offers them as emergency youth shelters and a youth resource center.
 The mission is the same: to help young people move from the street to self-sufficient adulthood.
 UMOM offers:

 Job training and placement.
 UMOM’s Workforce Development Team provides a menu of employment and workforce services tailored to the unique needs of youth and designed to connect individuals with employment, education and training, along with job placement support.